Malcolm Starkey

 Kidney stones are a common urinary tract problem that disproportionally affects men.
 Stones can cause obstructions in the urinary system and are a significant risk factor for the development of chronic kidney disease.
 Current treatments for stones focus on removing the stones, often with multiple invasive procedures.
 There is a lack of understanding of why stones reoccur and why individuals with stones are at increased risk of developing chronic disease.
 Therefore, there is a clear need for novel approaches to prevent stone recurrence and its harmful consequences.

-Targeting type 2 immunity in the battle against chronic urinary tract infection
+Targeting type 2 immunity in chronic urinary tract infection

 University Service

-- Member of the Department of Immunology executive committee and Central Clinical School research implementation committee providing advice on the function and research vision of the department and school
+- Member of the Department of Immunology executive committee and School of Translational Medicine research implementation committee, providing advice on the function and research vision of the department and school

 - Department coordinator for the Winter/Summer Vacation Scholarship Program